Sounders transfer Luis Silva arrives in Seattle, but he won’t see field vs. New England Revolution

 The Sounders are in a three-way tie with Minnesota and San Jose for second in the Western Conference with 38 points.
 The LA Galaxy are close behind with 37 points while LAFC will likely win the Supporter’s Shield with a MLS-leading 52 points.

-Seattle has to snap a two-game losing bump at home to remain a challenger for the rights to a home-field advantage through the postseason quarterfinals.
+Seattle has to snap a two-game losing bump at home to remain a challenger for the rights to homefield advantage through the quarterfinals.
 And the Sounders have to get back to scoring early.

 The club hasn’t scored a first-half goal since Ruidiaz’s shot in the 19th minute of a win against Orlando City SC at CenturyLink Field in May.

 “It’s frustrating,” said Sounders forward Jordan Morris, who’s scored the team’s last three goals.
-“Coming out on the front-foot (Saturday) is important.
+“Coming out on the front foot (Saturday) is important.
 Coming out and having a better start than the last few games and getting a first-half goal, that’s what we need to focus on to get on top of New England.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.